-At 31 December 2017, the Company's excess of assets over liabilities was £15,144 million (2016: £8,531 million) on a Solvency II basis, with the increase mainly due to the transfer of net assets into the Company from UKA, FLL and FLP during the year.
-The excess of assets over liabilities is £8,435 million higher (2016: £4,153 million higher) on a Solvency II basis than the value under International Financial Reporting Standards ("IFRS").
+At 31 December 2018, the Company's excess of assets over liabilities was £12,979 million (2017: £15,144 million) on a Solvency II basis, with the decrease mainly due to the payment of dividends during the year.
+The excess of assets over liabilities is £8,043 million higher (2017 restated: £8,899 million higher) on a Solvency II basis than the value under International Financial Reporting Standards ("IFRS").
 The difference is primarily driven by the different approaches used to value technical provisions.